 o Women’s Officer to be elected by and from women students

-o Overseas Students’ Officer to be elected by and from students who hold a current Overseas Student Visa.
+o International Students’ Officer to be elected by and from students who hold a current Overseas Student Visa.

-o An Australian Indigenous Officer to be elected by and from Australian Indigenous Students
+o Indigenous Officer to be elected by and from Indigenous Students

 Candidates and nominators must all be eligible to vote in the particular position they are standing for, or nominating someone for.